andrewtavis/slides/oss_community_building/slides.md

 - Often times switching careers or in-between jobs
 - Ask experienced professionals to critique the project and write issues

+## Early interactions

+- Schedule calls motivated contributors to onboard, explain the project and pair code ☎️
+- Note first, continued and return contributions to projects

 <div id="progress" class="w-6/12"/>